workshop-naturalis/presentation/introduction-git-and-github.rst

     $ git checkout -b stash-example

-Create or change a file and check the state:
+Change a file and check the state:

 .. code:: sh